Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 For a single reversible reaction, if we know the rates of both the forward and reverse reactions, then we can calculate the steady state concentrations of *L*, *T*, and *LT* by hand.
 Suppose that we begin with initial concentrations of *L* and *T* that are represented by *l*<sub>0</sub> and *t*<sub>0</sub>, respectively.
 Let [*L*], [*T*], and [*LT*] denote the concentrations of the three molecule types.
 And assume that the reaction rate constants *k*<sub>bind</sub> and *k*<sub>dissociate</sub> are fixed.

-When the steady state concentration of *LT* occurs, the rate of production of *LT* is equal to the rate of its dissociation; in other words, we know that
+When the steady state concentration of *LT* is reached, the rates of the forward and reverse reactions are equal.
+In other words, the number of complexes being produced is equal to the number of complexes dissociating:

 *k*<sub>bind</sub> · [*L*] · [*T*] = *k*<sub>dissociate</sub> · [*LT*].